Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Completed the Roman Numerals challenge on FreeCodeCamp and added some more images to Harry's portfolio site.

 **Thoughts**: Really struggled to find a starting point on the Roman Numeral challenge and it took a few attempts to understant what I should be doing and how to approach the problem.
 I am pleased with the result and when looking at other peoples code it is pretty neat and succinct.

+### Day 17: January 19th, Thursday

+**Todays progress**: Attempted the Where Art Thou challenge on FreeCodeCamp.
+Struggled a little bit today to make sense of what the problem was asking, I managed to hit two of the objectives to pass but couldnt quite figure out why the other objectives wouldnt pass too.

+**Thoughts**: Instead of using the higher order functions maybe use a for loop?
+The problem may be that it can map through the objects in the array but not the source key value pairs.